top of page

 Build Inspiration:

-I had wanted to build a Me262 for quite a while however, to do this aircraft justice I needed the skills to produce a decent Luftwaffe mottle.
-Such an historic aircraft should have a place in any Luftwaffe collection, therefore once I had built up the necessary experience I added this aircraft to the build slot.
-Originally I had planned to build Heinz Arnold's jet however issues with the supplied decals had me switch to White 4, which was first used in Kommando Nowotny (hence the distinctive tail) and then transferred to III/EJG 2 where it was flown by Rudolf Harbort who made Ace in this aircraft.
+As the Me 262 represented one of the frightening technological advancements WWII, I had wanted to build one for my collection.
+I had the old Monogram kit in the stash for some time however, while at a model show, I came across this 1/48th TriMaster Me 262A-1a kit selling for a reasonable price and decided to upgrade the stash.
+Now it was just a matter of honing my skills to be able to produce a decent Luftwaffe mottle for the project.
+Originally I had planned to build Heinz Arnold's jet, however issues with these decals forced me to switch to White 4, which was first used in Kommando Nowotny (hence the distinctive tail) and then transferred to III/EJG 2 where it was flown by Rudolf Harbort who made Ace in this aircraft.

 Heads-Up Report: